Insurance Market in the Western Balkan Countries:

-Dr. Klime Poposki, President of the Council of Expert of the Insurance Supervision Agency, R. Macedonia
+President of the Council of Experts, Insurance Supervision Agency, Republic of Macedonia

 Klime Poposki hopes for a fast EU accession and calls for common efforts

 Over the past 15 years the Western Balkan Countries (WBC) have undergone a major economic transformation.
 They have adapted to market economy conditions and have opened up to global trade by a rapid transformation process.
 Banking, insurance and pension systems have been built up literally from the scratch in some cases.
 At the 15.
 Talk of Insurance and Regulation organized by the International Center for Insurance Regulation (ICIR) Klime Poposki gave an overview of the economic developments of the WBC and outlined the prospects and challenges of the insurance market.
 Poposki is President of the Council of Experts, the management body of the Insurance Supervision Agency of the Republic of Macedonia.